 Yes — among the year’s most expensive weeks.
 Peak-bloom mid-range hotels run ¥22,000-45,000/night vs ¥10,000-18,000 in February.
 Book 4-6 months ahead.
 The week after peak (mid-April) drops back 30-40% as Japanese-domestic flow tapers.

-Kyoto in April or November — which is better?
+Kyoto in April or November: which is better?

 Different experiences.
 April delivers cherry blossoms (1-2 week peak, ephemeral).
 November delivers maple foliage (3-4 week peak, more reliable).
-April has narrower peak-timing risk but the more iconic photographic moment.
+April has narrower peak-timing risk but the more famous photographic moment.
 November has the longer window and the illumination culture.
 Many repeat Kyoto visitors prefer November.